7: A Salowe Vision

 While Uzi had paused to think aloud, another claw poised to bite her arm.
 J laser-cut it, then grabbed Uzi as she took off.
 This region was crawling with Solver-tentacles now, so J took off.
 Like the last time J carried Uzi, her core skipped, feeling light and dizzy.

 “It doesn’t add up, though.
-It’s smarter than it needs to be – what repair program needs to banter?
+It’s smarter than it needs to be — what repair program needs to banter?”

 “Exactly.”
 J dropped Uzi to the ground.
 “There’s a difference between what’s effective, and what’s personal.
 There’s plenty of material here to collect — it’s letting feelings get in the way of its plan.
 Unless this is its plan.”
 J turned around, training guns on pursuing tendrils.
 “What do you want?”

-A procession of robo-eldritch limbs heralded the Solver’s advance.
-V’s head, now detached totally, undulated forth atop the centipede-spine.
-Her screen showed nothing – only the camera-heads attached to some tendrils had anything resembling expression.
+Her screen showed nothing — only camera-heads attached to stray tendrils had anything resembling expression.
 Sickly yellow light shined from their tips.
-Around it, an optical diaphragm narrowed, blocking the light, imitating eyelids.
+Around it, optical diaphragm narrowed, blocking the light, imitating eyelids.

-"Do not ask questions you will not remember the answer to," it said, voice all robotic artifice.
+"Do not ask questions you will not remember the answer to,"

 Uzi stabbed her gun forward, clicked the trigger.
 (As if sensing the bluff, the Solver doesn’t react.)
 “And who’s fault is that?”